koreyGambill/chia-plotter-scripts/health-check/README.md

 deactivate
 cp ./config/health-check-config-example.json ./config/health-check-config.json
 ```
 Then update the health-check-config.json with your specific configuration and the IP address of your server.
+Acceptable values for smtp_location are 'local' or 'gmail'.

 ## Run Server
 `bash path/to/health-check/run-server-dev.sh` - Starts the server